-While we may associate the pompon-bearing Poodles with dog shows and companionship, the graceful breed actually originated from Europe.
-They’re agile, sharp, proud and have the right anatomy to be of great help during hunting.
+While we may associate the pompon-bearing Poodles with dog shows and companionship, the graceful breed is actually very agile, sharp and surprisingly strong.
+With all their physical gifts, it really makes you wonder if they would be good hunting dogs.

-But, are Poodles hunting dogs?
 Poodles were originally bred to be retrieving and hunting dogs.
-Though they didn’t actual chase down and hunt game, they specialized in retrieving shot waterfowl from the swamps and lakes.
-While Standard Poodles are great hunting companions, the Mini and Toy variations are mostly lap dogs.
+Although they didn’t actually chase and take-down game, Poodles specialized in retrieving shot waterfowl from the swamps and lakes.
+Standard Poodles are excellent hunting companions, however, the Miniature and Toy variations are mostly lap dogs.

-In this article, we’ll take a look at the historical roles and jobs of Poodles, their temperaments and their unique method of hunting.
-All of which, are crucial clues that point to Poodles being great hunting dogs and competent retrievers.
+In this article, we’ll take a look at the historical roles and jobs of Poodles, their hunting temperaments and their unique method of hunting.
+All of which, are crucial clues that point to Poodles being great hunting dogs and superb retrievers.